andrew-rietz/js-for-acrobat/README.md

-A set of JavaScript tools to automate report production for NEEA RBSA and hopefully NYSERDA RBSA
+A set of JavaScript tools to automate report production for NEEA RBSA and NYSERDA RBSA